Market Design with Distributional Objectives: Main Proofs

 which implies that $(X_1\setminus \{x_1\})\cup \{x_2\} \in \mathcal{F}(X)$.
 Therefore, \emph{B2'} is satisfied.

 In both cases, we have shown \emph{B1} and \emph{B2'} and $(X,\mathcal{F}(X))$ is a matroid. \end{proof}

-\begin{lemma} Suppose that the diversity index $f$ is \oconcave.
-Then, for each set of contracts $X\subseteq \mathcal{X}$, the greedy rule on matroid $(X,\mathcal{F}(X))$ produces $C^d(X)$ when the set of available contracts is $X$.\footnote{To dfine the greedy rule, we set a weight function in such a way that a contract with a higher merit has a higher weight.} \end{lemma}
+\begin{lemma} Suppose that the distributional objective $f$ is \oconcave.
+Then, for each set of contracts $X\subseteq \mathcal{X}$, the greedy rule on matroid $(X,\mathcal{F}(X))$ produces $C^d(X)$ when the set of available contracts is $X$.\footnote{To define the greedy rule, we set a weight function in such a way that a contract with a higher merit has a higher weight.} \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lem:equal}] We show by induction that $C^d$ and the greedy rule choose the same set of contracts for each index $k$ used in the definitions of both choice rules and terminate at the same index.
 Let $X_k$ be defined as in the construction of $C^d(X)$ and $X'_k$ be analogously defined for the greedy rule.
 For $k=0$, we have $X_k=\emptyset=X'_k$.
 By mathematical induction hypothesis, suppose that $X_j=X'_j$ for each $j=0,\ldots,k$.
 We now show the hypothesis for $j=k+1$.